guyleaf/Parallelized-Ray-Tracing-In-One-Weekend/cuda/DETAILS.md

 The function `render` is to be executed on the GPU but called from the CPU, so a `__global__` specifier is required.
 All other functions called by `render` are then called by and executed on GPU, so we add a `__device__` specifier.
 Some functions are called by `main` to execute on the CPU but can also be called on the GPU.
 In those cases, both `__host__` and `__device__` specifiers are used.
 Functions being called by these functions have this property propagate, thus also needing both specifiers.

-While adding the function execution space specifiers, we encountered two types of functions that couldn't be directly converted into GPU code using specifiers due to their reliance on functions implemented by the standard library.
-These functions are the `random_xxx` function and `std::shared_ptr`.
+While adding the function execution space specifiers, we encountered three types of functions that couldn't be directly converted into GPU code using specifiers due to their reliance on functions implemented by the standard library.
+These functions are the `random_xxx` function, `std::shared_ptr`, and `std::vector`.

 ## Random Number Generation